cscdanielj/cscdanielj.github.io/projects/oracle-virtualbox-setup.md

 ---

 ## Step2: Install VirtualBox
-1. Run the installer and accept defaults (or customize as needed).
-2. Allow network interface installation if prompted.
-3. Finish and launch VirtualBox.
+- Launch the VBM installation file and follow the installation instructions given
+- After the VBM is installed, launch the Extension Pack installation file and follow the installation instructions.

 # _Oracle VMB setup is now complete!_